QMCPACK/surrogate_hessian_relax/README.md

 optimizing and performing energy minimization of atomic structures in the presence of statistical noise.

+**Note!** *The repository was renamed 'surrogate_hessian_relax'->'stalk' on 19 Dec 2025, and the code usage has changed substantially upon python packaging.
+To complete projects in the old code base, keep using [v0.1](https://github.com/QMCPACK/stalk/releases/tag/v0.1) or reach out for help in migration.
+We regret any inconvenience and anticipate fewer breaking changes in the future.*

 ## CITING

 Upon publishing results based on the method, we kindly ask you to cite [The original